Chipotle keeps the change – without customers’ permission, lawsuit claims

 “It has become very clear that this is a top-down directive from the corporation, this is how they should handle the situation,” Frank Salpietro said.

-One customer in Hampton, Pa., said she received $4 change on a bill of $15.51 instead of receiving $4.49, KDKA reported.
+One customer in Hampton, Pa., said she received $4 change on a bill of $15.51 instead of receiving $4.49 after paying with a $20 bill, KDKA reported.
 A restaurant employee simply withheld the remaining 49 cents, she claimed.

 “What we’ve learned is that they are telling people after they order their food and give their money to the cashier that they don’t have any change so they are not going to be able to give you the change,” Salpietro said.